11 March 1935

 In 2014, work began on extensive renovations to the Bank’s head office complex.
-At an estimated cost of $460 million, the renovations will upgrade the building’s heating, plumbing, ventilation and electrical systems, strengthen the structure to meet today’s seismic standards, enable the building to meet current health and safety requirements, update its security systems, and improve energy efficiency and environmental sustainability.
-The most prominent new feature of the renewed Bank complex will be a glass pyramid located at the corner of Bank and Wellington Streets that will house the public entrance to the Bank of Canada Museum.
-The construction and renovations are expected to be finished by 2017.
+At a cost of $460 million, the renovations upgraded the building’s heating, plumbing, ventilation and electrical systems, strengthened the structure to meet today’s seismic standards, enabled the building to meet current health and safety requirements, updated its security systems, and improved energy efficiency and environmental sustainability.
+The most prominent new feature of the renewed Bank complex a glass is a pyramid located at the corner of Bank and Wellington Streets that houses the public entrance to the Bank of Canada Museum.
+The construction and renovations were finished in 2017.

 Bank of Canada, 2005.
 The Bank of Canada: An Illustrated History, Ottawa.